a338wong/alberta_energy_market_analytics_dashboard/README.md

 [Download Power BI File (.pbix)](https://github.com/a338wong/alberta_energy_market_analytics_dashboard/raw/main/reports/Alberta_Energy_Dashboard.pbix)

-*Requires Power BI Desktop to open.*
+*The dashboard is provided as a `.pbix` file for full functionality in Power BI Desktop (Windows only).
+It can also be uploaded to Power BI Service (web) using a work or school account, though data refresh may require additional configuration.*

 ## Project Overview